Roy Lancaster’s Top Plant Picks

 In June, we were fortunate enough to be joined by legendary plantsman, Roy Lancaster, for a series of talks at Hillier Garden Centres.

-Here, in Roy Lancaster’s words, are some of the top plant picks for your own garden.
+Here, in Roy Lancaster’s words, are some of his top plant picks for your own garden.

 “Elaeagnus ‘Quicksilver’ came to Hillier via Beth Chatto’s Suffolk garden and was first grown by the company – and myself - in the 1960s.
 I suggested the name ‘Quicksilver’ when we added it the Hillier Manual of Trees and Shrubs back in 1971.